puppetlabs/puppetdb/documentation/connect_puppet_master.markdown

 Once PuppetDB is installed and running, configure your Puppet master(s) to use it.
 When properly connected to PuppetDB, Puppet masters will do the following:

-* Send every node's catalog to PuppetDB
-* Send every node's facts to PuppetDB
+* Send every node's catalog, facts, and reports to PuppetDB
 * Query PuppetDB when compiling node catalogs that collect [exported resources][exported]

 > Note: if you've [installed PuppetDB using the PuppetDB module][install_via_module], then the `puppetdb::master::config` class is taking care of all of this for you.

  **Working on your Puppet master server(s),** follow all of the instructions below:

-## Step 1: Install plugins
+## Step 1: Install plug-ins

 Currently, Puppet masters need additional Ruby plug-ins in order to use PuppetDB.
 Unlike custom facts or functions, these cannot be loaded from a module and must be installed in Puppet's main source directory.